No. 5 South Carolina women rally past No. 10 Kentucky 75-70

 BIG PICTURE

 South Carolina: The Gamecocks controlled many statistical categories, including rebounding (46-31) and paint points (56-34), which helped them stay close.
 Boston then took charge on both ends, driving for a layup just after blocking a shot near midcourt.
 Henderson was just as active, allowing Carolina to seize the tempo after playing Kentucky’s pace for much of the night.
+The Gamecocks won despite committing 18 turnovers leading to 22 Kentucky points.

 Kentucky: The Wildcats’ active defense was an important first step against the SEC’s top offense.
 They also shot decently for much of the game before going cold during a late third-quarter stretch that allowed South Carolina to go ahead.
 Stopping Boston and Henderson also proved problematic in the fourth.